 FTS is a longitudinal investigation of 241 families expecting their second child.
 The main goal of FTS was to examine changes in the firstborn child’s adjustment following the infant sibling’s birth and changes in family relationship functioning including marital relationships, parental well-being, family social supports, and work-family stress.
 Families had to meet several criteria for participation: (1) mothers had to be expecting their second child; (2) firstborn children had to be between the ages of 1 and 5 years of age; (3) the biological father of the infant had to be residing in the home; and (4) neither the infant nor the firstborn had developmental delays or significant health issues.
 The study involved five assessment periods starting in the last trimester of the mother’s pregnancy with the second born (Prenatal assessment) and then again when the infant was 1, 4, 8, and 12 months of age.
 Families were visited predominantly in their homes throughout the course of the study where we conducted parent interviews, videotaped observations of parent, sibling, and marital interaction, and assessments of children’s social understanding.

-Family Transitions and Toddler Development (FTTD): A Within-Family Perspective
+Family Transitions and Toddler Development (FTTD)

 - Can we identify different trajectories of young children’s self-regulation and behavioral adjustment from 18 to 36 months?

 - Are these different patterns of toddler’s behavioral regulation related to the sibling relationship?

 - Are changes in behavioral adjustment for older and younger siblings related to coparental, parental, and sibling relationship functioning over time?